Alzo J. Reddick

-Alzo J. Reddick was born November 15, 1937 in Alturas, Florida.
+Alzo J. Reddick is an American who served as a Representative in the Florida House of Representatives of the U.S. state of Florida.
+He lives in Orlando, Florida, with his family.

-Reddick previously served as a Representative in the House of Representatives of the U.S. state of Florida.
-He lives in Orlando, Florida with his family.
+He was born November 15, 1937, in Alturas, Florida.

 Education

 He received his master's degree from Florida A&M University, his doctorate degree from Nova University, and another doctorate from the University of Florida.
 He was the first faculty member, and later assistant Dean of Student Affairs and Co-ordinator of Minority Affairs for Rollins College.